-3.1 Material of hull, superstructures, structural bulkheads, decks and deckhouses pillars are to be constructed of steel or other equivalent material.
+3.1.1 The hull, superstructure, structural bulkheads and decks other than fire divisions, deckhouses and pillars are to be constructed of steel or other equivalent material.
 For the purpose of applying the definition of steel or other equivalent material, as given in SOLAS, the 'applicable fire exposure' should be one hour.
 Alternatively, the use of combustible materials may be permitted if precautions are taken to preserve the hull integrity in case of fire in machinery spaces of category A, engine spaces or other spaces of high fire risk.